danielmapar/Git/README.md

 * ```echo "321" > level1.txt```: Change file content
 * ```git add level1.txt```: Add a file to the Staging Area
 * ```git reset HEAD level1.txt```: That will unstage the file, sending it back to the Working Directory
+  * Make your current branch (typically master) back to point at <SOME-COMMIT>.
+  * Then make the files in your working tree and the index ("staging area") the same as the versions committed in <SOME-COMMIT>.
 * ```git checkout -- level1.txt```: That will undo any changes done on the Working Directory for this file

 ## Renaming Files